 How To Start The Probate Process in Texas

 There are 18 probate courts in 10 counties in Texas.
 You can find them here.
 They all have websites.

 It’s extremely important to start the probate process in the correct jurisdiction.
 Probates filed in the incorrect court will likely be thrown out even after going through all the steps.
 This is further complicated by each court in Texas having its own set of probate proceedings and qualifications.
 Before filing, it’s best to check with the county clerk in the county or counties where you feel your probate should be handled.

 The 8 Steps of Texas Probate

-Step 4 (Cataloguing Assets) – After an executor or administrator is named to the estate, that person must catalogue and report to the county clerk all the assets held by the estate within 90 days after appointment.
+After an executor or administrator is named to the estate, that person must catalog and report to the county clerk all the assets held by the estate within 90 days after appointment.
 The executor must prepare an Inventory, Appraisement, and List of Claims, sworn to be accurate to the best of their knowledge.

 The Inventory is essentially a catalog of estate properties which must be carefully prepared.
 It must include proper and complete descriptions of the various estate assets together with reasonably accurate valuations of such assets as of the date of death.
 How detailed this must be depends on the:

 - Whether there is likely to be any question of assets owned or values by beneficiaries or creditors

 There is an exception to the filing rule for independent executors.
 If there are no unpaid debts owed by the estate, except for secured debts, taxes, and administration expenses, and if the decedent’s will does not require the Inventory to be filed, then the executor may file an Affidavit In Lieu Of Inventory with the county clerk before the deadline, swearing that there are no unpaid debts (except secured debt, etc.) and that all estate beneficiaries have received a copy of the Inventory.
 The purpose of this exception is to protect the decedent’s privacy and to keep his/her assets from appearing in a public record.